mvoynovich/PortfolioWebsite/README.md

 ### Mini-Projects

 Also known as Labs on the website, are small projects that were either baked into the website to slowly improve it and make it better, or were standalone pages that taught me about web development.
-These projects bring you along my journey to learn the fundamentals of web development from nothing.
+These projects bring you along my journey to learn the fundamentals of web development from nothing (Instructions in the respective README's for each).